 A serum is highly concentrated by design, so you only need to apply a little to get the right amount.

-Simply draw up what you need and add two-three drops to the palm of your hand.
+Simply draw up what you need and add two or three drops to the palm of your hand.
 Next, rub your hands gently together to warm the serum, then apply it to your skin in a dabbing motion.

-Using it twice a day, morning and night, are best for optimal results.
+Using it twice a day, morning and night, is best for optimal results.

 Why not experiment and see how a serum best works for you?